Parchive/par2cmdline/README.md

 See *INSTALL* for full details on how to use the *configure* script.

+## Compiling par2cmdline with CUDA (NVIDIA GPU) acceleration
+To compile with CUDA option enabled on Linux and other Unix variantes, use the following commands:

+    mkdir build_cmake
+    cd build_cmake
+    cmake -DENABLE_CUDA=ON ..
+    make
+    make check
+    make install

 ## Using par2cmdline

 The command line parameters for par2cmdline are as follow: